aliceolmstead/R-PDOT-files/README.txt

 This is the README file for creating R-PDOT plots and calculating inter-rater reliability between two observers.
 Note that this has only been tested on macs, though in theory it would work on any computer with Python installed.
 The built-in software on macs seems to work fine — installing a different version of python or related packages has not been necessary, but we have not done extensive testing around this issue.

-WHAT IS IN THIS PACKAGE
+WHAT IS IN THIS REPOSITORY
-The folder “rpdot_plots” contains the following:

 README - this file